Anna-cell/mimeco/doc/global_usage.rst

 * The optional argument ``sample_size`` is set to "1000" by default.
 It is the amount of solutions sampled along the Pareto front, on which the crossfeeding analysis depends.

-* The optional argument ``retrieve_data`` is set to "False" by default.
-When set to "True", the function returns two variables : the potential_crossfeeding dictionnary and relevant data in the form of a pandas.DataFrame.
+* The optional argument ``retrieve_data`` is set to "no" by default. **When set to "selection"**, the function returns two variables: the potential_crossfeeding dictionnary and relevant data in the form of a pandas.DataFrame.
   This dataFrame contains the flux of exchange reactions of interest in each sampled solution on the Pareto front.
   Reactions of interest are exchange reaction for a metabolite predicted as crossfed in both organisms.

+  **When set to "all"**, the function returns two variables: the potential_crossfeeding dictionnary and a Dataframe containing the sampling results for every reactions of the ecosystem model.

+* The optional argument ``exchange_correlation`` is set to 0.5 by default.
+Defines the threshold for a correlation between secretion and uptake of a same metabolite by paired models for this metabolite to be considered exchanged between models.

+* The optional argument ``biomass_correlation`` is set to 0.8 by default.
+Defines the correlation threshhold between the exchange of the metabolite and the biomass production of model2 for its selection as crossfed.

 .. code-block:: python